Configure MQTT broker diagnostics settings

 Logs

-Logs provide information about the operations performed by MQTT broker.
+Logs provide information about the operations performed by the MQTT broker.
 These logs are available in the Kubernetes cluster as container logs.
-They can be configured to be sent to Azure Monitor Logs with Container Insights.
+You can configure them to be sent to Azure Monitor Logs with Container Insights.

 To learn more, see Configure observability and monitoring.